Stability Analysis of Sharpness-Aware Minimization: Main Results

-Additionally, we plot the average loss of converged points of SAM with varying $\rho$ (\Figref{fig:nn_result_mean}).
-Here, we normalize the radius with the gradient norm during the optimization for easier comparison with prior studies \cite{foret2020sharpness, zhuang2021surrogate}, but we observe similar results for the constant radius $\rho$.
-It is worth noting that the range of $\rho$ in \Figref{fig:nn_result_mean} is commonly used in other benchmark experiments such as the CIFAR classifications \cite{foret2020sharpness, zhuang2021surrogate}.
+\Figref{fig:nn_result_mean} shows the average loss of converged points of SAM with varying $\rho$.
+Here, we normalize the radius with the gradient norm during the optimization for easier comparison with prior studies \cite{foret2020sharpness, zhuang2021surrogate}.
+The range of $\rho$ in \Figref{fig:nn_result_mean} is commonly used in other benchmark experiments such as the CIFAR classifications \cite{foret2020sharpness, zhuang2021surrogate}.
 As $\rho$ increases, the average loss of SAM increases.
-This result is in agreement with \Corref{cor:diffusion}, as a larger $\rho$ makes SAM more difficult to escape the saddle point in terms of diffusion, causing the convergence instability near a saddle point.
+This result aligns with \Corref{cor:diffusion}, as a larger $\rho$ makes SAM more difficult to escape the saddle point in terms of diffusion.